franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Guanxi Lu Personal Statement.md

 Additionally, it was only late in the project that I learned about the `.gitignore` file's utility in excluding certain files or folders from being tracked.
 This oversight resulted in the accidental upload of large `.vcd` files, which exceeded the size limit for direct pushes to the repository.

-Furthermore, I realized the importance of composing more meaningful commit messages to better reflect and distinguish the progress made in the project.
+Furthermore, I realized the importance of composing meaningful commit messages to better reflect and distinguish the progress made in the project.

 ----
 ## Special Design Decisions